Azure/azureml-examples/sdk/python/endpoints/batch/readme.md

 Use batch endpoints when:

 - &check; You have expensive models that requires a longer time to run inference.
-- &check; heavy_check_mark: You need to perform inference over large amounts of data, distributed in multiple files.
+- &check; You need to perform inference over large amounts of data, distributed in multiple files.
 - &check; You don't have low latency requirements.
 - &check; You can take advantage of parallelization.